Wilfred Joseph Cripps: Career

 In the early 1870s W. J. Cripps began research on old English plate.
 In 1878 he published Old English Plate, which went through nine editions by 1906 and provided valuable information for buyers of antique plate.
 In June 1880 he was elected a fellow of the Society of Antiquaries of London.
 He was made a Companion of the Order of the Bath in the 1889 Birthday Honours.

 Around the site of the forum of Roman Cirencester, Cripps excavated remains of the basilica and other buildings.
 He served in the Royal North Gloucestershire Militia and retired with the rank of Major.

 Personal life

 He was twice married but left no issue.
-His first marriage was at to Maria Harriet Arabella Daniel-Tyssen (1838–1881) at St Nicholas Church, Brighton on 31 May 1870.
+His first marriage was to Maria Harriet Arabella Daniel-Tyssen (1838–1881) at St Nicholas Church, Brighton on 31 May 1870.
 Maria was a daughter of Francis Samuel Daniel-Tyssen and sister to Charles Daniel-Tyssen.
 His second marriage was to Countess Helene von Bismarck-Schierstein (1850–1903) at Ruabon Church, North Wales on 2 December 1884.
 The Countess was a daughter of Count Friedrich von Bismarck and granddaughter of Sir Henry Williams-Wynn, MP for Midhurst who served as the British Envoy to Denmark.

 Cripps died at his residence, Cripps Mead in Cirencester on 26 October 1903.